Alaa-3122/School-Database-Management-System/README.md

 ## Overview

-This is a web-based School Database Management System built using PHP, MySQL (phpMyAdmin), and XAMPP.
+This is a web-based School Database Management System built using HTML, CSS, JavaScript, PHP, MySQL (phpMyAdmin), and XAMPP.
 It includes role-based logins for administrators, faculty, and students, with AJAX for real-time updates.

 ## Features